 The Initial Study and Draft EIR were required to provide sufficient information for the public and lead agency to assess these impacts and potential mitigation measures.
-These documents do not provide this information.
-Rather, the Initial Study and Draft EIR inappropriately rely on the analysis conducted in the ConnectMenlo EIR, which also failed to properly analyze the above impacts.
+These documents do not provide such information.
+Rather, the Initial Study and Draft EIR inappropriately rely on the analysis conducted in the ConnectMenlo EIR, which also failed properly to analyze the above impacts.